Last Updated: December 15, 2021

 Because the courts frown on it so much, neighbors who don't like a particular rezoning proposal are likely to throw around this accusatory term.
-Whether or not it's a spot zoning is always a judgment call, but it's a conclusion that the governing bodies of the city or county establishing the ordinance have to draw.
+Whether or not it's a spot zoning is usually a judgment call, but a consideration that the governing body of the city or county establishing and amending the zoning ordinance should be aware of.

 Examples will help.
-If you want to plunk down commercial zoning on a residential lot that is situated mid-block in a subdivision, that sure sounds like a spot zoning in almost all conceivable circumstances.
+If you want to plunk down a commercial designation on a residential lot that is situated mid-block in a subdivision, that sure sounds like a spot zoning in almost all conceivable circumstances.
 If the parcels are larger than a typical subdivision lot, though, and the property seeking the rezoning to commercial is surrounded on three sides by residential zoning, but on the fourth side by a neighbor having commercial zoning already, the picture becomes more gray.

-This practice occurs because people favor or dislike a rezoning applicant or even the adjoining property owners, but more often, it seems to occur because the local planning commission and city council don't have the courage to say no.
+This practice may occur because people favor or dislike a rezoning applicant or even the adjoining property owners, but more often, it seems to occur because the local planning commission and city council lack the courage to say no.

-Let's make our example harder.
-What if this is a development influenced by new urbanism and the mixed-use concept, and the proposed commercial lot is at the end of the block, instead of in the middle?
+Now we will make our example harder.
+What if this is a development influenced by new urbanism and the mixed-use concept, and the proposed commercial lot is at the end of the residential block, instead of in the middle?
 In many cities corner stores are a traditional neighborhood layout, and one that helps to minimize travel and maximize convenience.

-I hope you're seeing this isn't a scientific or empirical concept that we citizens can demonstrate; it's subjective.
+Many times spot zoning isn't a scientific or empirical concept that we citizens can demonstrate; it relies on subtle judgment calls.

 The most important element to keep your local government legally defensible is to keep in mind that decisions should be based on logical and sound analysis rather than personalities, preferences, or property owners.

 If everyone could have whatever zoning he or she wished as a property owner, there would be no purpose in having the regulation.
 It would be like one place where I worked, where supposedly in earlier times the zoning map was kept in pencil, so if a property owner wanted to change zoning, the best thing to do would be to sneak into the zoning office when no one was looking, erase the zoning designation, and write in another one.
 Those days are long past in most places.
 Now the best course of action for a local government is to stick with sound planning arguments in making rezoning decisions.
 This certainly includes avoiding spot zoning.